 Use a push button in a view, not a window frame.
 Push buttons aren’t intended for use within toolbars and status bars.
 If you need a button in a toolbar, use a toolbar item.
 See Toolbars.

-Use text rather than an icon in a push button.
+Display text rather than an icon in a push button.
 Users expect push buttons to include descriptive titles.
-If you want to display a button containing an icon, use an image button instead.
+If you want to display an icon in a button, use an image button instead.
 See Image Buttons.

 Adjust a push button’s width to accommodate the title.
-If you don’t make the button wide enough, its title gets clipped.
+If you don’t make the button wide enough, its title may be cut off.

 Use title-case for push button titles.
 Capitalize every word except articles, coordinating conjunctions, and prepositions of four or fewer letters.

 Use verbs in push button titles.
-An action-specific title shows that the button is interactive and says what happens when you click it.
-For example, Save, Close, Print, Delete, and Change Password are all good action-specific titles.
+An action-specific title shows that the button is interactive and conveys what happens when clicked.
+For example, Save, Close, Print, Delete, and Change Password are action-specific titles.
 Because buttons initiate immediate actions, there’s no need for to include a time descriptor like Now.

 Be specific when targeting a single item.
 A title like Choose Picture is more helpful than Import because it identifies what the user should choose.